emberjs/rfcs/text/0567-use-and-resources.md

   capability, with resournces being _only_ scheduled or _only_ consumed, and without forking behavior.
 In practice, it's unclear when this would matter.

-- As mentioned above in the detailed design section, the `Resource` base class could be broken out into a separate RFC, and this RFC could focus on landing the manager.
+- As mentioned above in the detailed design section, the resource base class could be broken out into a separate RFC, and this RFC could focus on landing the manager.
 This strategy worked well for component managers, which already had a component class that was in common use, but has had mixed